nimiiiii/nimi-api/README.md

 ## State

-We're on the process of re-writing the entire backend, so check back later!
+Welcome aboard!
+Things have changed since you stopped by to checked the API!
+We're now using a serverless approach for writing the new version, there might be some bugs and of course, we change some stuff really fast so beware of maelstroms and icebergs, Captain!

+### Compared to previous version

+Due to the stateless architecture of the new API, we are able to reach more audiences much more better than before.
+And thanks to the new API's architecture and [Vercel](https://vercel.com?utm_source=azur-lane-api&utm_campaign=oss), the service is now accessible anywhere in the world, we're no longer isolated in one region!
+You're always 80ms or 160ms away from the service.

+### What's next?

+We're just getting started.
+We have a viewer coming up (and it's fully automated unlike the Azur Lane Wiki), and much more, so stay tuned!
+If you have any requests of your own, be sure to drop it by at the issues page.

 ## Motivation

 ### General
-There aren't many data providers for this mobile game.
-For aspiring developers to help out the community.
-Opportunities like Discord bots or self-hosted websites with tools and viewers.
+There aren't many data providers for this mobile game, so we decided to make one for the community.
+These allows aspiring developers to help out the community and opportunities like Discord bots or self-hosted websites with tools and viewers.

 ## Credits